Updated: Jun 14

 I often feel like Cassandra.
 Cassandra is the character from The Illiad who was blessed by the gods with the ability to tell the future, but then had the curse thrown in that nobody would believe her.
-You have to work on your equanimity in that situation and Andy had done that work.
+You must work on your equanimity in that situation and Andy had done that work.
 You can’t save everyone.
-Nevertheless, He was horrified by how easy it was for people to so grievously injure themselves by taking a wrong step.
+Nevertheless, he was horrified by how easy it was for people to grievously injure themselves by taking a wrong step.
 He figured out through experience that the only way to get them to listen and stop what they were doing was to yell at them.
 Feelings got hurt, but too bad!
-It was better than getting so sick that you could never recover.
+It was better than them getting so sick that they could never recover.

 Those of us who found our horrible, disabling, intractable symptoms melting away because of his instructions regarded him with awe.
 We idolized him to such an extent that we got accused of being a cult with Andy as our guru.
 He hated that!
 He really disliked being idolized.
 When I got to know him better, he reverted to being an ordinary mortal.
 Albeit a very witty mortal with a ridiculously high IQ.
 He was a lot of fun to have as a friend.

 I stayed with him and his girlfriend Joann for ten days to work on our book.
 He lived very modestly in an apartment in a suburb of Seattle.
 He told me had to spend three days cleaning up clutter before I came.
 He also had to readjust his life schedule to accommodate me as he was used to sleeping during the day and staying up all night counseling and admonishing people how to get better.
 He helped untold despairing mothers drag their children back out of autism